microsoft/fast/packages/web-components/fast-element/ARCHITECTURE.md

 ## Composing a Custom Element

-Using `FASTElement.compose` this creates a new `FASTElementDefinition` which includes all metadata needed for the element such as templates, attributes, styles, etc. this then registers the element with the global FAST for re-use and returns the `FASTElementDefinition` which can be referenced by `ElementController.definition`.
+The `FASTElement.compose()` function creates a new `FASTElementDefinition`, which includes all metadata needed for the element (such as templates, attributes, and styles).
+The element definition is registered with the global `FAST` for re-use, and the `FASTElementDefinition` is returned.
+The resulting object can be retrieved via `ElementController.definition`.

 ## A Custom Element in JavaScript sent to the Browser